Topic-based Community Search over Spatial-Social Networks (Technical Report): Pruning Methods

 From Figure \ref{fig:ssn}, assume that we would like to compute the average spatial shortest path distance between $u_6$ and $u_4$.
 Since each user has 2 check-in locations, 4 shortest path distance computations on road networks are required.
 Clearly, Eq.~\eqref{eq:spatialShortestPath} cannot be applied to large graphs due to its high time complexity.
 Thus, we will develop a pruning method to reduce the computation cost and tolerate real-world large graphs.

-To reduce computational costs, we avoid the computation of the exact average spatial distance between two users by estimating the upper bound of the average spatial distance between them. \begin{lemma} For any user $u$ in the ss-truss community $S$, and a user $v$ to be in $S$, if the upper bound $ub\_avg\_dist_{RN}(u, v)$ of the average shortest path distance is greater than the spatial distance threshold, $ub\_avg\_dist_{RN}(u,v) > \sigma$, then user $v$ cannot be in $S$ and can be safely pruned. \end{lemma}
+To reduce computational costs, we avoid the computation of the exact average spatial distance between two users by estimating the lower bound of the average spatial distance between them. \begin{lemma} For any user $u$ in the ss-truss community $S$, and a user $v$ to be in $S$, if the lower bound $lb\_avg\_dist_{RN}(u, v)$ of the average shortest path distance is greater than the spatial distance threshold, $lb\_avg\_dist_{RN}(u,v) > \sigma$, then user $v$ cannot be in $S$ and can be safely pruned. \end{lemma}

-We will utilize the triangle inequality \cite{al2019efficient} to estimate the upper bound $ub\_avg\_dist_{RN}(.,.)$ of the average spatial distance between any two vertices.
-We rely on the spatial distance offline pre-computation of road network pivots $\mathcal{P}_{R}$ to estimate the upper bound of the average spatial distance between any two social-network users.
+We will utilize the triangle inequality \cite{al2019efficient} to estimate the lower bound $lb\_avg\_dist_{RN}(.,.)$ of the average spatial distance between any two vertices.
+We rely on the spatial distance offline pre-computation of road network pivots $\mathcal{P}_{R}$ to estimate the lower bound of the average spatial distance between any two social-network users.
 We offline pre-compute the shortest path distance from each user's check-in locations $u.loc_i( 1 \leq i \leq |u.L|)$ to all pivot locations $\mathcal{P}_{RN}= \{ rpiv_1, \dots, rpiv_{l}\}$.